Cal009/mildew-in-cherry-trees/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- Business Requirement 1: Data Visualization
+### Business Requirement 1: Data Visualization
+>The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

+**User Stories:**
+    - As a client I want a clear and interactive dashboard that displays all the data findings in an understandable manner.
-    - We will display the "mean" and "standard deviation" images for powedery mildew and healthy leaves.
+    - As a client I want to display the difference between average and variability images in order to differentiate between healthy and infected leaves
-    - We will display the difference between average diseased and healthy leaves.
+    - As a client I want to display the difference between the average healthy leaf and average leaf affected by the powdery mildew in order to visually differentiate between the two.
-    - We will display an image montage for either dieseased or healthy leaves.
+    - As a client I want to display an image montage of either healthy leaves or those affected by powdery mildew in order to visually differentiate between the two.

-- Business Requirement 2: Classification
+### Business Requirement 2: Classification

-    - We want to predict if a given tree is healthy or not.
+>The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
-    - We want to build a binary classifier and generate reports.

 ## ML Business Case